cerberus-zone/cerberus/readme.md

 # Cerberus

-**Cerberus** is the the first-ever three headed canine meme-coin airdrop is coming to the Cosmos Network.
+**Cerberus** is the the first-ever three headed canine meme-coin airdrop coming to the Cosmos Network.
 Cerberus NFT project to follow up the Cerberus Mainnet launch.

 Documentation still under development.